awsdocs/amazon-comprehend-developer-guide/doc_source/guidelines-and-limits.md

 | Character encoding | UTF\-8 |
 | Maximum document size  | 100 KB |

-The maximum document size for sentiment analysis, syntax detection, and the batch synchronous operations is 5 KB\.
+The maximum document size for sentiment analysis, targeted sentiment analysis, syntax analysis, and the batch synchronous operations is 5 KB\.

 **Note**
 Amazon Comprehend performs real\-time sentiment analysis on the first 500 characters of the input text and ignores any additional text in the input\.